Hands-On Archaeology – Digging Through Time06/09/2022

-Discover the thrilling new tourist experience that was conceived and became a reality ,at the heart of a small but unique and vibrant archaeological site: Digging Through Time at Korazim National Park.
+Discover the thrilling new tourist experience at the heart of a small but unique and vibrant archaeological site: Digging Through Time at Korazim National Park.

-Korazim is a Jewish village that is a little over two thousand years old and flourished during the Mishna and Talmudic periods.
-What sets this site apart is not only the great variety of ruins and archaeological findings, but the whole that is greater than the sum of its parts.
-This is because Korazim is one of the only places in Israel where you can see an authentic ancient agricultural Jewish village in all its splendor: a magnificent synagogue built with local basalt stones, a mikveh for ritual purification, houses, olive presses to produce olive oil, a wine press for making local wine, and everything the residents would have needed – all in one, compact location.
+Korazim is a Jewish village which flourished a little over 2,000 years ago during the period of the Mishnah and the Talmud.
+What sets this site apart is not only the great variety of ruins and archaeological findings – but the whole that is greater than the sum of its parts.
+This is because Korazim is one of the only places in Israel where you can see an authentic ancient agricultural Jewish village in all its splendor: a magnificent synagogue built with local basalt stones, a mikveh for ritual purification, houses, olive presses to produce oil, a winepress for making wine, and everything the residents would have needed – all in one, compact location.

-As part of the latest round of updates to the Korazim site, including creating and improving the hiking trails, we developed a new archaeological experience called, “Digging Through Time.”
-This is intended for tourists, students, schools, and members of the general public who want to roll up their sleeves, experience, experiment, and go beyond the theoretical to good old-fashioned practical work.
+As part of the latest round of updates to the Korazim site, including creating and improving the hiking trails, we have developed a new archaeological experience called “Digging Through Time.”
+This is intended for tourists, schoolchildren and students who want to roll up their sleeves, experience, experiment, and go beyond the theoretical to good, old-fashioned practical work.

 Digging Through Time offers a complete experience of the archaeological process, including the thrill of discovering antiquities.
-This is what makes the tour truly special and a memory of Israel that they will always treasure.
-All digs are performed under the guidance of the site’s head archaeologist, Achia Kohn-Tavor.
+This is what makes the tour truly special and a memory of Israel that your group will always treasure.
+All digs are conduct under the guidance of the site’s head archaeologist, Achia Kohn-Tavor.

 For booking and more information: firstname.lastname@example.org